RyanFrantz/Concierge/README.md

 ### Perl Dancer
 This project uses Perl Dancer <http://perldancer.org/>.
 I'm best at Perl.
 Perl Dancer is based on the Sinatra project.

+__I think I'm going to port this project to Ruby and use Sinatra.
+BTW.__

 ### SQLite
 SQLite is fast and simple, two things I really want this project to be.

 #### Table Names
-The table names a selected are **singular**.
+The table names I selected are **singular**.
 I usually prefer plural table names in designing tables (the content makes up a collection of the thing the table is named for), but I also like simple code.
 So, to serve the latter, I use singular table names to make my code simpler.

+### YAML
+So that others can easily configure and use Concierge, I've select YAML to define the applications, services, and dependencies between the two.